 Overall, the Authority's financial condition remained strong in 2015.
 Most of the ten service communities are up to date with their payments with the exception that they lag one quarter behind due to the length of time it takes to get their consumption numbers from the water authority.
-The addition of the McKeesport Collection System in 2009, the Duquesne Wastewater Treatment Plant and System in 2010, and the Borough of Dravosburg Wastewater Treatment Plant and System in 2011, as well as, the expressed interest of at least three of the Authority's service communities to sell their systems to the Authority, one of which has been in negotiations to sell, has greatly expanded the scope of the Authority.
+The addition of the McKeesport Collection System in 2009, the Duquesne Wastewater Treatment Plant and System in 2010, and the Borough of Dravosburg Wastewater Treatment Plant and System in 2011, as well as, the expressed interest of at least three of the Authority's service communities to sell their systems to the Authority, one of which has been in negotiations to sell, has greatly expanded the scope of the Authority's influence and responsibilities and bodes well for the future success of the Authority.
 Grant proceeds of \$211,828 were received in 2014 and \$753,293 received in 2015 from PENNVEST for the wastewater treatment facility project.
 The Authority also received \$468,438 in grant proceeds from FEMA/PEMA for damages incurred to the sewage systems in 2013.